 When your body becomes resistant to insulin, it kicks off a chain reaction of events that, if not treated, can lead to long-term problems.
 As sugar levels remain high, your body will try to get rid of the excess, and you will urinate a lot.
 You will then be thirsty all the time, because of the frequent urination.
 Since the sugar can’t make it into energy successfully, you may feel tired all the time.
 Not everyone with T2D experiences symptoms, and typically they take a while to manifest.

 Metformin and Diabetes

 Clinical research continues to bring an understanding of why some people develop diabetes, and others do not.
-Although family history, obesity, and lack of activity increases your risk of developing it, a lot is still not understood about what triggers it and why.
+Family history, obesity, and lack of activity increases your risk of developing it, though a lot is still not understood about what triggers it and why.

 If you have type 2 diabetes and are taking metformin, upcoming clinical research studies may be an option.
 To learn more about future studies looking into potential new options, call (937) 424-1050, or visit us here.